DanielWinning/server-scripts/README.md

 A collection of scripts to help ease the setup of new servers.

-## Available Scripts

-### init.sh

-Use this script to create a new sudo user and perform some basic setup steps for your server.
+## How To Use

-When first connecting to your server as your root user, you can immediately run the following command:
+After creating a new server and first connecting via SSH as your root user, you can run the following command which runs some initial setup steps and installs this repository for easy access to these scripts on your server.

 ```
 curl https://raw.githubusercontent.com/DanielWinning/server-scripts/main/init.sh | bash -s -- <username>
 ```

-After running the command please exit your server and connect again with your new user.
+You can then easily use the rest of the scripts provided by this package.

+### Available Scripts

-### webserver.sh
+### ~/server-scripts/webserver.sh <domain> <email>

 > **Before Running**: This script will create an SSL certificate and the server config for your
 > domain name.
 Please ensure you have pointed the desired domain to your server and it has propagated before